 Experience working with youth required.
 Outdoor skills a plus.
 Minimum age of 19 years old.

-Support Staff (previously known as Minors Support Staff (MSS) will be responsible for working within a unit and also working closely with the Unit Coordinator.
-MSS’s assist with providing supervision during counselors’ time off and transition times between activities, as well as loading and unloading luggage, chaperoning bus trips to and from camp, cleaning, dishes, and general activity programming for both youth and Family Camps.
-The distribution of mail and singing/entertainment prior to meals is also MSS responsibility.
+Support Staff (previously known as Minors Support Staff) will be responsible for working within a unit and also working closely with the Unit Coordinator.
+Support Staff assist with providing supervision during counselors’ time off and transition times between activities, as well as loading and unloading luggage, chaperoning bus trips to and from camp, cleaning, dishes, and general activity programming for both youth and Family Camps.
+The distribution of mail and singing/entertainment prior to meals is also Support Staff responsibility.
 Programming support and a willingness to help in any area of camp are a must.
-Minors Support Staff must be energetic, creative, flexible, responsible, punctual, compassionate, and comfortable being up in front of a group, .
+Support Staff must be energetic, creative, flexible, responsible, punctual, compassionate, and comfortable being up in front of a group, .

 Experience working with youth required.
 Minimum age of 17 years old (can be hired if 16 and turning 17 before or during the summer)

-A vital part to camp operations, Support Staff offer assistance to each unit and all camp programs.
-Schedules will vary depending on daily needs and the individual’s skill set.
-Each Support Staff is assigned to a unit and participate in overnights and other unit or cabin activities.
+A vital part to camp operations, Relief Counselors offer assistance to each unit and all camp programs.
+Schedules will vary depending on daily needs.
+Each Relief Counselor will need to be flexible across all units and participate in overnights and other unit or cabin activities.
 Main responsibilities of Relief Counselors include taking cabin groups for periods of time, facilitating or assisting with archery, challenge course, tree climbing, and some nature activities.
-Additional responsibilities may include assisting with the camp store, supporting the Art Lead, lifeguarding (if applicable), camper email printing, dish washing, camp cleaning, as well as program planning and preparation.
-The Support Staff work closely with each Unit Coordinator to design their schedule.
-Support Staff must be creative, flexible, and punctual.
+Additional responsibilities may include assisting with the camp store, supporting the Art Lead, lifeguarding (if applicable), dish washing, camp cleaning, as well as program planning and preparation.
+The Relief Counselors work closely with each Unit Coordinator to design their schedule.
+Relief Counselors must be creative, flexible, and punctual.

 All positions have a daily base salary that include room and board.
 Pay increases may be made for certification and experience.
 Applicants that receive a job offer will also receive a personalized salary that is specific to their position and relevant additions.
 Room and board are part of your working contract and valued at $125 per day.